2024 SOFI MALT GREAT ETHIOPIAN RUN INTERNATIONAL 10KM

 Seconds

-How do I collect my race t-shirt?
+How can I collect my race pack?

 We will be giving regular updates and latest news via our social media channels: